 - Biodiversity genomics through time of Eastern African montane birds (currently NSF funded)

 - Manthey JD, Bourgeois Y, Meheretu Y & Boissinot S. 2022.
 Varied diversification patterns and distinct demographic trajectories in Ethiopian montane forest bird (Aves: Passeriformes) populations separated by the Great Rift Valley.
 Molecular Ecology. doi: 10.1111/mec.16417

-We are studying the codiversification of Camponotus carpenter ants and their Blochmannia endosymbionts using whole genome sequencing methods and ecological data.
+We are studying the codiversification and genome evolution of Camponotus carpenter ants and their Blochmannia endosymbionts using whole genome sequencing methods and ecological data.
 We are currently focusing on North American taxa.

 - Effects of host demography on endosymbiont genome evolution